danmar/cppcheck/man/manual.md

         z=100/0;
     #endif

-Before the code is preprocessed, Cppcheck will by default look at what preprocessor conditions there are and generate a list of suitable preprocessor configurations.
-For the example code above, all bugs can be found if we check for instance the configurations "" and "A;B".

-Cppcheck will by default not try to check configurations that contain `#error`.

-Check all code:

-    cppcheck file.c
-    => All bugs are reported

-### Limit automatic configurations

-To specify a preprocessor define you can use `-D`.

-If there is an explicit configuration on the command line then Cppcheck will only that and nothing else.

-    cppcheck -DA file.c
-    => Only first bug is found

-You can use `--force` to tell Cppcheck that you do want to check several configurations

-    cppcheck -DA --force file.c
-    => The first 2 bugs are found (if A is defined then the last bug never happens).
+    #ifndef C
+    #error C must be defined
+    #endif

+To find all bugs the code must be preprocessed both with "-DC" and with "-DA -DB -DC".

+Cppcheck automatically determines what combinations of defines are necessary to analyze all the code.
+The example code above will by default automatically be preprocessed and analyzed multiple times.

+You can manually configure what combinations are checked with `-D`, `-U`, `--max-configs` and `--force`.

-To exclude a certain define you can use `-U`.
-It tells Cppcheck that a macro is never defined.
-Example usage:
+The flag `-D` tells Cppcheck that a name is defined.

-    cppcheck -UA file.c
-    => Cppcheck will only report the last bug.
+The flag `-U` will tell Cppcheck that a name is not defined.
+The flag `--force` and `--max-configs` is used to control how many combinations are checked.
+When `-D` is used, Cppcheck will only check 1 configuration unless these are used.

+Example:

+    cppcheck test.c => all bugs are found cppcheck -DA test.c => No bug is found (#error) cppcheck -DA -DC test.c => The first bug is found cppcheck -UA test.c => The last bug is found cppcheck --force -DA test.c => The two first bugs are found

 ## Include paths